 Once you’ve completed working on all of your edits, it’s time to share your project with the world.
 You’re definitely going to need to know how to export and select the best formatting options for your needs.
 Exporting can seem a bit tricky at first, but in no time, you’ll understand all of the possible options (or at least the most common ones) in Premiere Pro.
 With these best setting options, exporting will be one of the simplest tasks you do moving forward.

-For video creators of all skills levels, Premiere Pro templates are an indispensable ally to helping you make killer content.
+For video creators of all skills levels, Premiere Pro templates are an indispensable ally in helping you make killer content.
 Since templates come with pre-edited projects and placeholder content, the editing progress can be significantly sped up.
 And when you can complete projects faster, that’s going to free up your time to do other things, like making more videos!
-By the way, Motion Array has a massive library of Premiere Pro templates for all of your video making needs!
+By the way, Motion Array has a massive library of Adobe Premiere Pro templates for all of your video-making needs!